American University of Science and Technology: Admission

-The American University of Science and Technology application forms are available at the Admission Offices in the university campuses in Beirut, Zahlé and Sidon.
-Applications, upon request, shall be sent to the applicant's home or school address or even the application forms can be submitted online on the university's website.

-Applications for admission to AUST must be submitted before the end of September for admission to the Fall semester, before the end of January for admission to the Spring semester and before the end of June for admission to the Summer session.
+Applications for admission to AUST must be submitted before the end of September for admission to the Fall semester, before the end of January for admission to the Spring semester, and before the end of June for admission to the Summer session.

 Libraries

-The AUST University Library System is centered in each of every campus and it comprises nearly three individual libraries.
+The AUST University Library System comprises nearly three individual libraries.

 Student life

 Athletics

-The AUST sport activities office gives students the opportunity to socialize, organize events, and work in teams within areas of Interest, which are not necessarily academic.
+The AUST sport activities office gives students the opportunity to socialize, organize events, and work in teams.

-In sport activities office there are several sports and activities such as: Rugby, aerobics, football, basketball, handball, volleyball, Aikido, Tae Kwon Do, Dance de Salon (ballroom dance), dancesport, chess, Thai-kick boxing, Crazy Dunkers, Hip Hop, Yoga and tennis.

-Team spirit, fair competition and sportsmanship run high at AUST's men and women varsity squads.
-The basketball, football, handball, volleyball, rugby teams participate in various local, regional and international collegiate tournaments, getting exposed not only to high level competition but also memorable experience.

 Student clubs

-Student clubs are established to promote the various interests of AUST students.
-These clubs are supported by the university.
-Each student club has a full-time faculty advisor who accompanies the members to all of their organized activities.
-The activities of these clubs are run according to sound business practices.

 The Student Life council reviews all requests for student activities by the various student clubs.
-In the event that an approved club activity falls short financially, the Student Activities Fund may be used to cover the deficit.

 The AUST clubs, in 2015, include, but are not limited to the following clubs: